 Of course, when choosing an insurance policy for high altitude, you'll want to consider whether or not you need things like medical coverage, including overseas hospital cover and emergency care.

-That's because non-traditional search and rescue or evacuation memberships like Global Rescue or Garmin's SAR HR will not include this.
+That's because non-traditional search and rescue or evacuation memberships like Global Rescue or Garmin's SAR High Altitude will not include this.

 Instead, in the event of a medical evacuation, they will transport you back to your home country's hospital.
 This means, if you need to get medical treatment in the country of travel, you will need to pay for the fees.